 Here are some claims and some evidence to support each one.
 Add reasoning to explain why the evidence supports the claim.

-1. You should go to Hokkaido.
-It's great.
+1. You should go to the Swiss Alps.
+They are great.
 There are lots of huge snow-covered mountains.

 2. Tom Cruise has been a lead actor for more than 30 years, so I think he really is a great actor.